danial-khawaja/KidneyDisease_SQL/README.md

 Data Analysis:

-Patient Demographics - Out of the 398 patients, 248 were diagnosed with chronic kidney disease (ckd) while 150 patients did not have ckd.
-The average age of patients with CKD was 54 years, with a minimum age of 2 and a maximum age of 90 years.
+Patient Demographics - Out of the 398 patients, 248 were diagnosed with CKD while 150 patients did not have CKD.
+The average age of CKD patients was 54 years, while the average age of Non-CKD patients was 46.

-Serum Creatinine - The average serum creatinine level of patients with CKD was 4.43 mg/dL, with a minimum level of 0.5 mg/dL and a maximum level of 9.6 mg/dL.
+Serum Creatinine - The average serum creatinine level of patients with CKD was 4.43 mg/dL, while the average serum creatinine level of Non-CKD patients was: 0.87 mg/dL.

-Hypertension - 145 patients out of 248 with CKD had hypertension (58.5%), while 0 patients out of 150 without CKD had hypertension (0%).
+Hypertension - The average blood pressure of CKD patients was 79, while the average blood pressure of Non-CKD patients was 71.
+145 patients out of 248 with CKD had hypertension (58.5%).

-Diabetes Mellitus - 133 patients out of 248 with CKD had diabetes mellitus (53.6%), while only 15 patients out of 150 without CKD had diabetes mellitus (10%).
+Diabetes Mellitus - The average blood glucose random level of CKD patients was 175, while the average Blood Glucose Random level of Non-CKD patients was 107.
+133 patients out of 248 with CKD had diabetes mellitus (53.6%)

-Hemoglobin & Anemia - The average hemoglobin level of patients with CKD was 10.7 g/dL, with a minimum level of 3.1 g/dL and a maximum level of 17.8 g/dL.
-179 patients out of 248 with ckd had anemia (71.6%), while only 41 patients out of 150 without ckd had anemia (27.3%).
+Hemoglobin & Anemia - The average hemoglobin level of CKD patients was 10.6 g/dL, while the average hemoglobin level of Non-CKD patients was 15.2.
+59 patients out of 248 with CKD had anemia (23.8%).

-Pedal Edema - 141 patients out of 248 with ckd had pedal edema (30.6%), while only 15 patients out of 150 without ckd had pedal edema (10%).
+Pedal Edema - 76 patients out of 248 with CKD had pedal edema (30.6%).

 ____________________________________________________________________________________________________________________________________________________________________